ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 This specification defines a profile of the ACE framework
 {{I-D.ietf-ace-oauth-authz}}.
-In this profile, a client and a resource server use CoAP {{RFC7252}} over DTLS version 1.2 {{RFC6347}} to communicate.
+In this profile, a client and a resource server use CoAP {{RFC7252}} over DTLS version 1.2 {{RFC6347}}
+to communicate.
 The client obtains an access token, bound to a key (the proof-of-possession key), from an authorization server to prove its authorization to access protected resources hosted by the resource server.
 Also, the client and the resource server are provided by the authorization server with the necessary keying material to establish a DTLS session.
 The communication between client and authorization server may also be secured with DTLS.
-This specification supports DTLS with Raw Public Keys (RPK) {{RFC7250}} and with Pre-Shared Keys (PSK)
+This specification supports DTLS with Raw Public Keys (RPK) {{RFC7250}} and with Pre-Shared Keys (PSK) {{RFC4279}}.
+How token introspection {{RFC7662}} is performed between RS and AS is out of scope for this specification.
-{{RFC4279}}.

 The ACE framework requires that client and server mutually authenticate each other before any application data is exchanged.